 How To Install PowerShell

-PowerShell is a task automation engine from Microsoft with command line shell and associated scripting language.
-Windows PowerShell is an open source whose base source code is available on GitHub.
-It is built on a .NET framework while the PowerShell Core is built on .NET Core.
-It helps administrators and IT professionals to automate system tasks, configure and manage operating systems such as Windows, Linux and macOS, and its applications and processes.
+PowerShell is a task automation engine from Microsoft with a command-line shell and associated scripting language.
+Windows PowerShell is an open-source whose base source code is available on GitHub.
+It is built on a .NET framework, while the PowerShell Core is built on .NET Core.
+It helps administrators and IT professionals to automate system tasks, configure and manage operating systems such as Windows, Linux and macOS, and their applications and processes.
 Its equivalent in Linux is known as Bash Scripting.

 PowerShell functions are grouped together for managing particular tasks called PowerShell Modules.
 These modules allow administrators to reuse the script or code for the automation of a task.